DJ Khaled: 2016–2019: Major Key, Grateful and Father of Asahd

 On February 5, 2016, DJ Khaled premiered the debut his new We The Best Radio show on Beats 1 with the premiere of Future's fourth studio album EVOL.
 On February 14, 2016, DJ Khaled announced that he would debut French Montana's new mixtape on We The Best Radio.
 The Wave Gods titled mixtape premiered on February 19, 2016.
 On February 29, 2016, Khaled signed a management-only deal with Jay Z's company, Roc Nation and announced his ninth studio album, Major Key, was going to be released in 2016, specifically on July 29, and has a lion on the cover.
 On June 3, 2016, Khaled released the first single off Major Key, "For Free", which was produced by the OVO team of Nineteen85 and Jordan Ullman.
-He also announced his album would feature Jay Z, Future, Kanye West, Big Sean, Lil Wayne, and Rick Ross.
+He announced his album would feature Jay Z, Future, Kanye West, Big Sean, Lil Wayne, and Rick Ross.
 He later released a track called "I Got the Keys" with Jay Z and Future, that premiered after the 2016 BET Awards.
 In late 2015 to early 2016, a number of Snapchat videos of Khaled's detailing his "key to success" received significant attention on the internet due to his larger-than-life persona.
 This newfound online recognition caused him to gain popularity; becoming an "internet phenomenon", with some now describing him as a "living meme" or "meme in human form".
 In October 2016, he appeared in advertising for the alcoholic beverage Cîroc Mango and starred in "Let's Get It: Khaled's Odyssey", an episode of Let's Get It.